 The information may also be used to invite individuals to events and to inform them about other Barclays products that we think may be of interest to their organisation and may be shared with partner companies that provide marketing services to us at our request and under our direction.

-If you would rather not receive invites to events, you can opt-out at any time by writing to the email addresses below:
+If you would rather not receive invites to events, you can opt-out at any time.

 Where Barclays is permitted by local law and regulation to do so, we may monitor or record any communications with a Barclays’ employee, including telephone calls and emails.
 We may use these recordings to check instructions to us, to assess and improve our services to clients, and for training and quality purposes.